How Long is a Phase 1 Environmental Assessment Good For?

 Updating a Phase I Environmental Site Assessment

-In addition to inquiring how long is a Phase 1 Environmental Assessment good for, Clients also ask about the report updating process.
-Updating a recent Phase 1 ESA can be a faster and more affordable option.
-Especially when comparing the process to an entirely new report.
-At a minimum, updating a Phase 1 ESA comprises re-ordering any potential obsolete document(s), re-reviewing them in detail, and re-performing a physical inspection.
-Ultimately, a new report enters production, utilizing any of the non-obsolete information from beforehand, as well as any of the new information uncovered.
+Redoing a Phase 1 ESA after expiration is an option.
+Although, updating a recent Phase 1 ESA can be a faster and more affordable strategy.
+At a minimum, updating a Phase 1 ESA comprises re-ordering any potential obsolete components of the assessment, reviewing them in detail, and performing another site inspection.
+Ultimately, the environmental professionals prepare a new draft that utilizes the non-obsolete resources from before, as well as the new information.

 Liability Protection Expiration

-Under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), a fully compliant Phase 1 ESA may serve to provide innocent landowner liability assistance for qualifying report users.
-Although CERCLA liability protection reportedly expires 180-days after the date of the Phase 1 ESA report.
-For site-specific or report-specific information pertaining to liability protection by CERCLA, consultation with an environmental attorney is advised.
+Under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), a compliant Phase 1 ESA can provide innocent landowner liability assistance.
+This benefit applies to qualifying report users with ASTM compliant Phase 1 ESA reports.
+However, CERCLA liability protection expires after 180 days.
+For legal advice about Phase 1 ESA liability protection via CERCLA, Geo Forward recommends report users contact an environmental attorney.

 Expiration by Standards & Screening Level Updates

-The ASTM standards for a Phase 1 Environmental Site Assessment are typically subject to updates and modifications every decade.
-Consequently, updating the international standards for such reports renders all of the reports formatted to the prior standards as obsolete.
-Similarly, subsurface contaminant screening levels are also subject to change, at more frequent intervals of time.
-Upon any update of State or Federal environmental regulations, the conclusions and recommendations of prior Phase 1 ESA reports become obsolete.
+The ASTM standards for a Phase 1 Environmental Site Assessment are periodically subject to updates.
+Consequently, changes to the international standards render all prior reports obsolete.
+Similarly, subsurface contaminant screening levels are also subject to change.
+Upon any update of State or Federal environmental regulations, the conclusions and recommendations of all prior Phase 1 ESAs become obsolete.

-How Long is a Phase 1 Environmental Assessment Good For Overall?
+How Long is a Phase 1 Environmental Report Good For Overall?